danhtran2mind/Ghibli-Stable-Diffusion-Synthesis/README.md

     Launch the Gradio demo to interact with the model:

     ```bash
-    python app.py --local_model True
+    python app.py --local_model

     ```

     The demo will be available at `localhost:7860`.
-Use `--local_model True` for the local model or `False` to download from Hugging Face.
+Use `--local_model` for the local model or not pass this args to download from Hugging Face.

 ## Training Hyperparameters